devbisme/WireIt/README.md

 After clicking on the CutIt button, any airwires attached to the selected pads will be removed and the pads will become unconnected.
+Any routed traces to these pads will remain as-is and will not be removed.

 ### The SwapIt Tool